mirelesadan/4denoise/README.md

 # 4denoise
-A Python package for denoising 4D-STEM datasets.
+A Python package for processing, visualizing, and **denoising** 4D-STEM datasets.